docljn/codeclan_group_project/planning.md

 ### Max [1:39 PM]
 I’m a little lost as to the groups, was it just a discussion of the project from yesterday?

-### Olga [1:40 PM]
-yes they seem to be dragging it out a bit.. it’s been a slow morning !

 ### Lorna N [1:41 PM]
 oepsie!
 I’m going to be popping in and out this afternoon as I’m single-parenting.